-Based on the number of shares outstanding as of September 27, 2020, the holders of an aggregate of 28,230,569 shares of our common stock and the holders of an aggregate of 965,675 shares of our common stock issuable upon the exercise of outstanding vested and unvested stock options were entitled to include their shares of registrable securities in this offering.
+Based on the number of shares outstanding as of September 27, 2020, the holders of an aggregate of 27,183,391 shares of our common stock and the holders of an aggregate of 965,675 shares of our common stock issuable upon the exercise of outstanding vested and unvested stock options were entitled to, and the necessary percentage of holders waived, their rights to notice of this offering and to include their shares of registrable securities in this offering.
 After this offering, in the event that we propose to register any of our securities under the Securities Act, either for our own account or for the account of other security holders, the holders of these shares will be entitled to certain piggyback registration rights allowing such holders to include their shares in such registration, subject to certain marketing and other limitations.
 As a result, whenever we propose to file a registration statement under the Securities Act, subject to certain exceptions, the holders of these shares are entitled to notice of the registration and have the right to include their shares in the registration, subject to limitations that the underwriters may impose on the number of shares included in the offering.